-AKAL TAKHT: The word ‘Akal’ means, time-less (often used for Almighty-God) Takhat means a throne (seat) where the kings, emperors used to sit.
-Hence Akal Takhat : the seat of Almighty.
+AKAL TAKHT: The word ‘Akal’ means timeless (often used for Almighty-God), Takhat means a throne (seat) where the kings and emperors used to sit.
+Hence Akal Takhat means “the seat of Almighty.”

-Due to the excavation of the holy pool of nectar (Amrit-Sarovar), a raised place had appeared in front of Harmandir Sahib.
+Due to the excavation of the holy pool of nectar (Amrit-Sarovar), a raised place has appeared in front of Harmandir Sahib.
 As Guru Granth Sahib was

 as Kotha Sahib.

 installed in Harmandir Sahib in 1604, it was brought to this room for rest every night.
 Guru Arjan Dev used to rest under the cot meant for Guru Granth Sahib.
 This room now a days is, known

 AKAL TAKHAT, The highest temporal seat of Sikhism was founded by the Sixth Sikh master Guru Har Gobind Sahib Ji in the year 1609, assisted by Baba Budha Ji and Bhai Gurdas.
 Guru named it Akal Takhat (The throne of Almighty).
 Guru Hargobind Sahib used to hold his court and listened to the woes of the needy here.
 Guru wore two swords of Miri and Piri at this place, the worldly emperor robe with plume on the turban, ordered the Sikhs to bring weapons, horses as offering and be saint and soldier as well.
 The tradition of singing ballads of war heroes with stringed instruments (Sarangi and Dhad) began at this place.